Angels Shut Down Rangers in Opener

-Texas found itself unable to push runs across the plate again on Friday, falling to the Los Angeles Angels, 4-1, as the Rangers opened a three-game road series at Angel Stadium.
+The Texas Rangers found trouble pushing runs across the plate again on Friday, falling to the Los Angeles Angels 4-1 in the opener of a three-game road series at Angel Stadium.

 The Rangers (66-90) continue to limp toward the end of the season, which has six games remaining.
 Texas has now lost 23 of its last 31 games and is 25-41 since the All-Star Break.
 The Rangers are also 15-27 under interim manager Tony Beasley, who is considered a candidate for the full-time job.